huaweicloud/terraform-provider-hcs/docs/resources/bms_instance.md

 * `flavor_id` - (Required, String, ForceNew) Specifies the flavor ID of the desired flavor for the instance.
 Changing this creates a new instance.

-* `user_id` - (Required, String, ForceNew) Specifies the user ID.
+* `user_id` - (Optional, String, ForceNew) Specifies the user ID.
 You can obtain the user ID from My Credential on the management console.
 Changing this creates a new instance.

 * `availability_zone` - (Required, String, ForceNew) Specifies the availability zone in which to create the instance.